GToidZ/GToidZ/README.md

 You could also call me, Pawitchaya or Float.

-**Read my CV/Resume at https://gtoidz.github.io/resume/.
-I'm looking for a DevOps internship in Thailand or remote work.**
+**Read my CV/Resume at https://gtoidz-resume.vercel.app/.
+I've found and attended internship at the current moment.**

 <br />